Brand Names: Nicotrol Inhaler, Nicotrol NS

 Nicotine is the primary ingredient in tobacco products.

-Nicotine gum and lozenges are medical products used to aid in smoking cessation in adults.
+Nicotine nasal spray and inhaler are medical products used to aid in smoking cessation in adults.
 Using a controlled amount of nicotine helps reduce nicotine withdrawal symptoms when you quit smoking.

 Nicotine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of nicotine gum or lozenges?
+What are the possible side effects of nicotine nasal or inhalation (Nicotrol Inhaler, Nicotrol NS)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as:

 - fast or pounding heartbeats, fluttering in your chest;

 - bronchospasm (wheezing, tightness in your chest, trouble breathing);

 - severe stinging, burning, or other irritation in your nose, mouth, or throat; or